adamdibiase2005/bme-technical-portfolio/projects/medtech_company_analysis/intuitive_surgical_financial_analysis_memo.md

 ## Balance Sheet / Debt Context

 Intuitive Surgical appears to have a strong balance sheet.
-I did not identify a traditional interest-bearing debt line, long-term debt line, borrowings line, or notes payable line in the annual report, so I treated total debt as 0 for this beginner analysis.
-However, I should verify the balance sheet notes before presenting this as a serious investment conclusion.
+In my review of the balance sheet, I did not identify a traditional interest-bearing debt line such as long-term debt, borrowings, notes payable, or bonds payable.
+For this beginner analysis, I treated total debt as 0.
+However, I would verify the financial statement notes before making a formal investment conclusion, especially because companies can have other obligations such as leases or purchase commitments.

 ## Beginner Investor Takeaways